DeveloPassion/knowii-voice-ai-docs/docs/roadmap.md

 ## How to Request Features

 Have an idea for Knowii Voice AI?
-We'd love to hear it!
+I'd love to hear it!

 1. **Check** the roadmap above to see if it's already planned
 2. **Search** existing feature requests on [GitHub](https://github.com/DeveloPassion/knowii-voice-ai-docs/issues)